TsoliasPN/sbstck-dl/README.md

 Use the Dry-run preview step to see counts, date range, and download/skip totals before running.
 Use the Incremental sync view to check your last run, see new posts, and rerun quickly.
 Use Profiles and config to save presets locally or export/import a JSON config file for the CLI.
+Profiles avoid storing cookie values by default.
+You can optionally save cookie values to the OS keychain and reference them by name in the UI.
 From the Review step you can run a background download job with live progress, logs, retries, and cancel controls.
 The UI backend exposes local-only `/api/...` endpoints and protects POSTs with a CSRF token.